igorski/drunk-dragon-vs-the-drag-queens/README.md

 * When fighting / entering building, environment coordinates are messed up?
 * Update level of dragon too when defeated on fight end (and relocate on map)
 * player-module use of dispatch( "updateCharacters" ); where do we want to do this ?
-* on game over, when there is a save offer to restore from last save
 * halt all character updates when switching environments/screen isn't game_screen
 * implement ambush (enemy attacks first)
 * add store to sell shoes / fake nails (increases attack, certain shoes increase speed, but decrease drag swag/charisma)